SamuelBai0910/GAproject4/README.md

 # Next Steps:
 * After logging in, Users can see posts created by all users.
 * Users can only edit and delet the posts they've created.
-* Users can view all the posts created by themselfs in "My Posts"
+* Users can view all the posts created by themselfs in "My Posts".
-* Deploy this App
+* Deploy this App.